mollysiebecker/portfolio/README.md

 Welcome!
 I'm Molly, a data scientist with a background in education and mathematics.
 This repo highlights selected projects that demonstrate my skills in data analysis, modeling, and storytelling.

+> **Note:** Some of my work involving school- or student-level data is not included in this public portfolio due to privacy and confidentiality requirements.
+I'm happy to discuss the general approach, tools used, and outcomes of these projects in interviews.

 ### 🔍 Featured Projects

 | Project | Description | Tools |